SergioCoboLopez/ELN_Sergio/docs/june_23/week_1.md

 Start with concept figure (take notes on what needs to be done) Send email to Roger and Marta
 Send email about changing grant

+## June 7

+**R** Critical Transitions

+Systems go from a statit equilibrium to oscillations (think of Lotka-Volterra) through Hopf bifurcations.
+This is what happens if you increase the carrying capacity.
+The change from a stable equilibrium to a cyclic one is given by a Hopf bifurcation.
+This particular case is called the "paradox of enrichment".

+**code** The airplane project

+I have a code that sends two planes from point a to point b in the same trajectory.
+The code allows me to select and control the size of the grid.
+The code is composed of two classes: grid and vehicle.

+Here is what I would like to do:
+1. I would like to control or know all the possible trajectories between any two points a and b.
+2. I would like to add time.
+3. I would like to fleet a certain number of planes every number of hours.

+1.
+a.
+How does the current function for finding trajectories work?
+b.
+How would I write a script to find all possible trajectories?

+A function called '_find_path' does the path finding.
+There is another function belonging to the grid called 'self.visits' that seems to display where the vehicle is at any given time.
+I do not think this algorithm is what I am looking for as it seems to be inherently biased.
+However, I do not think there is anything better to solve this problem than exploring all possible trajectories and selecting the shorter ones.

+I might have found a solution: dijkstra's algorithm.

+I moved on quite a lot with the algorithm, but it does not the things I want it to do.
+I need to look at it tomorrow again.

+Tomorrow:

+Keep looking at the code for Toni's project.
+Start with concept figure (take notes on what needs to be done) Send email about changing grant.

+## June 8

+If I had to make a poster:
+   1. Change title
+   2. Change abstract
+   3. Put Figure 1a of the paper in the methods
+   4. Then put Figure 1b (or a modified version of it with the percapfinit formalism) where the current figure is now.

+If I had to prepare a short talk:

+   1. Probably recycle the biomath talk.
+   2. Put the emphasis on the fact that you have a method to predict transient dynamics.
+   3. Present the general formalism with your example.
+   4. Maybe mention the error?
+   5. Do a smooth transition from the general formalism to the lotka-volterra proof of concept.
+   6. What do you tell about the lotka-volterra system?
+   7. What about resilience?
+   8. How do you close the talk?

+**code** My "trick" to find alternative paths that are equally short does not seem to be working.
+It fails on one of the test networks.

+From what I am seeing 'assert' is an interesting command.
+It allows you to test for a specific condition that must be met.
+In this case, it is telling me (or so I think) that the algorithm does not finde the shorterst path anymore.
+Do I want to invest the time in understanding why this code does not work?
+Or rather how to find alternative shortest paths?
+Because it is not exactly the same thing.

+My understanding is that this code starts finding the paths with a dictionary that goes like this: node: [neighbor1, neighbor2,...neighborn] It also shows the distance.
+I would not argue against that.
+Initiall, the dictionary states that no node has been visited yet.
+This function nodes the start and finish nodes.
+All nodes have an infinite distance except the start node, which has a distance 0 Then there is a dictionary that will tell who is the closest node to each node.
+I think this is where problems start.
+Then the codes enters a while loop as long as nodes have been not visited (that is, they have been unexplored in regards to their distance to anyone else).
+Yes, this looks correct.

+What should I check for next?